CompuNanoLab/PANTANI/README.md

 ## Data Organization

-This GitHub space contains all the links to the repositories with codes produced during the PANTANI project or related to it.
+This GitHub space contains all codes produced during the PANTANI project or related to it.
 All the material is available under academic license.
+Some of these codes are under development in their corresponding repositories.
+We provide below the links to these repositories to get the most updated versions of these codes.

 List of the repositories related to the PANTANI project: